-Choyon has held various positions in academia over the past five years, most recently as an assistant professor in sociology at Jagannath University.
+Choyon has held various positions in academia over the past five years, most recently as a faculty member in sociology at Jagannath University.
 He also served as an associate coordinator for research and advocacy in Unnayan Shamannay, one of the leading think tanks in Bangladesh, where he involved in developing and executing policy-oriented projects examining the creation of employment and livelihood opportunities in poverty-prone regions, financed by Concern Worldwide and Irish Aid Department of Foreign Affairs.
 Prior to joining this organization, he spent over a couple of years as a research officer/associate in various projects run by development partners and universities.
 Recently, he has worked as an intern with the Western Environment Center on exploring the potential policies to build an environmental mandate social enterprise in Western Newfoundland.

 Before embarking on his doctoral studies, Choyon pursued an MA in Environmental Policy at Memorial University of Newfoundland after obtaining his master and bachelor’s degrees in Sociology from the University of Dhaka.
 His research has published in various peer-reviewed journals such as Poverty & Public Policy, Natural Hazards, International Journal of Environmental Studies and Asian Geographer.
 He is highly passionate about exploring the dynamics of energy geopolitics and its governance mechanisms in the age of the Anthropocene.